Canada makes it easy for the Mob

 of the RCMP's proceeds of crime branch, says critics are being too

-Canada's war on dirty money.
+hard on Canada's war on dirty money.
 "Canada can stand up and be

 proud of many things.
 Once we get the last two (mandatory suspicious